 BRAND YOURSELF WITH A BOOK

-Because truly, you are unique—and that allows you to create a brand for yourself that is different from every other brand.
+Truly, you are unique.
+That allows you to create a brand for yourself that is different from every other brand.

-For branding purposes, you don’t have to write a full-length book of 50,000 to 80,000 words (or longer—self-help books years ago were typically 100,000 words but the average length has shrunk considerably).
-You don’t have to get a book deal, although you might want to work with a book publisher or a book publishing coach or service to handle the technical issues involved with turning your document into an actual physical book and eBook (electronic book).
+For branding purposes, you don’t have to write a full-length book of 50,000 to 80,000 words or longer.
+Self-help books years ago were typically 100,000 words, but the average length has shrunk considerably.

 To start conceptualizing a book that fits into your brand, take your personal story of how you became interested in the work you do.
 After all, that is the very foundation of your brand and what sets you apart from others who do similar work.
 You have to be present in your brand, and your followers will want to know about you and your life.
 I give parenting advice and my brand is the Sensory Smart Parent, which derives from my coauthored book Raising a Sensory Smart Child.
 My expertise is in raising a child with sensory processing disorder who has “sensory smarts,” that is, he understands his sensory processing differences and can meet his sensory needs and self-advocate in a socially acceptable away.
 You, too, will want to be able to sum up your brand in a few words that capture what kind of parent, teacher, entrepreneur, healer, or speaker you are that sets you apart.
 You’ll want to be able to quickly describe your expertise.